angelren1220/Spoof/README.md

    - Edit the file to include the desired latitude and longitude coordinates.

 4. **Build the Project:**
+   - Trust your app on your phone VPN setting
+   - Turn on the developer mode on your phone
    - Open your project in Xcode.
    - Select your iPhone as the target device.
    - Click on the 'Build' button to compile the project.